Dagjo/e-MOTION/documentation/Storing Data.md

 # Storing Data
 For our app we will be storing data in a database, locally on the phone for now, though in future on a server.
-Android supports a relational database called [SQLite](https://www.sqlite.org/index.html), which as the name implies is a SQL database (SQL is generally pronounced as _see-quel_).
+Android supports a relational database called [SQLite](https://www.sqlite.org/index.html), which as the name implies is a SQL database (SQL is generally pronounced as _see-quell_).
 For now there is no need to understand the internals of how a relational database works, it's an area of study unto itself, we will treat it as a black box.
 > black box: any complex piece of equipment, typically a unit in an electronic system, with contents that are mysterious to the user.

 SQL is an acronym for **_Structured Query Language_**, a SQL database is one that 'understands' SQL.
 If we want to put data into the database, or read data from the database, we have to do it using commands written in SQL.
 For our app we only need to use some of the basic SQL features: